tomasgomes/docker_images/nextflow_kallisto_sc/README.md

 -   add support for velocity pipeline

-    -   add t2g file generation

-    -   this should run both the normal and velocity pipeline
+    -   should run both the normal and velocity pipeline

 -   fix MT genes